IgooorGP/httpmq/README.md

-# restmq
+# httpMQ

-A simple message broker based on REST endpoints.
+✉️ A simple message broker that works with plain and simple HTTP requests ✉️